trevormckay/GeoMind/README.md

 ####Version Alpha 1.3.1
 - Removed chnagelog from script (now in README.md)

+####Version Alpha 1.1.0
+- Added equations of spheres
 - Fixed bug where program would return invalid for valid numbers

+Good job!
+You read the readme!